Odizinne/BigPictureTV/README.md

 ## Usage

 Specify your audio and video outputs for both modes.
-If you have a two monitors setup (Main monitor + TV), i do recommend you check `Use old screen switch` and do not bother with manual screen select.
+If you have a two monitors setup (Main monitor + TV), i do recommend you keep `Use old screen switch` checked and do not bother with manual screen select.

 For audio, you can use a short name.
 BigPictureTV will try to find the correct audio output from keywords.
 Less is more.

-Make sure Steam Big Picture Keywords correspond to your steam language.
-If it does not, replace it with keywords from Big Picture window title. ignore symbols such as ":".

 You're all set!
 Close the settings window, BigPictureTV will run in background and switch audio and video to the one you choosed when Big Picture window is found.